Suzuki GT750 model history

 1972 Suzuki year code: J

-The first model, the GT750J, had a double sided, twin-leading
+The 1972 model version, the GT750J, was available even outside Japan.
+It had a double sided, twin-leading

 shoe, 200mm drum front brake.
 The rear was a 180mm drum.
 The bike